 Also of interest is that Oklahoma City has more people living here who work in computers and math than 95% of the places in the US.

 Oklahoma City is one of the most car-oriented large cities in America.
 A full 0.85% of people drive their car alone to work each day.
 If you like to drive, you'll love it.
 And you better.
 Because walking to work is just not a viable option for most people who live in Oklahoma City.
 Highways, wide streets, parking lots, and shopping centers are part of the common Oklahoma City landscape.

-The percentage of people in Oklahoma City who are college-educated is somewhat higher than the average US community of 21.84%: 28.53% of adults in Oklahoma City have at least a bachelor's degree.
+The education level of Oklahoma City citizens is substantially higher than the typical US community, as 29.05% of adults in Oklahoma City have at least a bachelor's degree.

 The most common language spoken in Oklahoma City is English.
 Other important languages spoken here include Spanish and Vietnamese.